Ambar-07/Ambar-07/README.md

 - **Programming Languages:** C, Linux, Python (in progress)
 - **Editing Softwares:** DAVINCI resolve , Adobe premiere pro (in progress) , Capcut
-- **Cloud computing:** "Minoring in cloud computing to understand the network and hardware infrastructure side."

 ## 🤳Get in touch: